(518) 782-9100

 Lien

-A legal interest that allows a creditor under certain circumstances to take, hold and sell a debtor's property for security or repayment of a debt.
-Common liens include mortgages, car loans, and filed judgments.
+A lien is a legal claim that grants a creditor the right to take, hold, or sell a debtor’s property as security or repayment for a debt.
+Common types of liens include mortgages, car loans, and filed judgments.
+Liens can affect the distribution of assets during a bankruptcy proceeding.

 Liquidation